 There are no restrictions that prevent the Corporation from paying dividends.
 The Corporation has not paid dividends to date on its Common Shares and has no plans to pay dividends in the near future.
-Any decision to pay dividends in the future will be based on the Corporation's earnings and financial requirements and other factors that its Board of Directors may consider appropriate in the circumstances.
+Any decision to pay dividends in the future will be based on the Corporation's earnings and financial requirements and other factors that the Board may consider appropriate in the circumstances.